rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 have equal confidence in every voice once they have spoken their case.
 But it does mean that we shouldn't be afraid of exploring and scrutinizing any of the variety of claims that people make.

+What do we mean by faith?
+Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge, let us briefly acknowledge that a belief is roughly just something you would affirm, for whatever reasons, and that different beliefs come with different kinds of support and merit different degrees of confidence.
+Beliefs that are called "faith" are typically of great importance but only have weak or absent evidence.

 >   I want to believe as many true things and as few false things as possible.